Unity-Technologies/com.unity.multiplayer.samples.coop/ARCHITECTURE.md

 ### Characters

-`ServerCharacter` contains NetworkVariables that store the state of any given character, and the server RPCs.
+`ServerCharacter` lives on a PlayerAvatar or other NPC character and contains server RPCs and NetworkVariables that store the state of any given character.
 It is responsible for executing or kicking off the server-side logic for the characters, which includes:

 - movement and pathfinding via `ServerCharacterMovement` - it uses NavMeshAgent that lives on the server to translate the character’s transform, which is synchronized using NetworkTransform component;
 - player action queueing and execution via `ServerActionPlayer`;